StephenWong-CodeEngineer/CEOptionCalculator/README.md

 [Here](https://youtu.be/YMpomdJtMlk) is a link to a video of an overview of using this calculator.

-More vidoes of using specific Asian, Lookback and Barrier options will be added later.
+More videos of using specific Asian, Lookback and Barrier options will be added later.